HouseProud Atlanta, Inc. began in 1992 as Community Redevelopment Inc. (CRI), a Georgia nonprofit.

 CRI’s board expanded the program to include a tool lending library, the Atlanta Community ToolBank (ToolBank), making CRI a program of the ToolBank.
 Then, in 2006, CRI’s name was changed to HouseProud, and, in 2009, it once again became a separate 501(c)(3) nonprofit organization.
 Over the years, it has continued to grow to reach new neighborhoods and to do more for Atlanta’s most vulnerable homeowners than ever before.

-Today, HouseProud has a staff of two employees, an active board of directors, and many dedicated volunteers and sponsors giving back through service and donations.
+Today, HouseProud has a staff of four employees, an active board of directors, and many dedicated volunteers and sponsors giving back through service and donations.